 The visa stamp in your passport, or your Form DS-2019 or both, may show an indication by a consular officer that you are or are not subject to the requirement.
 These indications are usually accurate but are not legally binding.
 Even though these endorsements are not final, U.S. Citizenship and Immigration Services (USCIS) usually accepts indications that the Exchange Visitor is subject.

-- Consult an international student advisor in International Student and Scholar Services.
+You can consult an international student advisor in International Student and Scholar Services.
 Be sure to take your passport, all copies of current and previous Forms DS-2019, your l-94 Departure Record card and copies of prior l-94 cards if they are available.
-An ISSS advisor can often tell from the source of funding or the Exchange Visitor Skills List, whether the requirement applies or not.

 There are four grounds for waiver of the requirement:

 - Exceptional hardship to your spouse or unmarried minor child who is a citizen or permanent resident of the United States.
 If, for example, you had a child who was born in the United States and was, therefore, a citizen of this country and if the child had a serious medical condition that could not be treated in your country, you might obtain a waiver because the child would suffer hardship by going there with you to live.